Buses in Ecuador are largely very safe, but there are some things you should know before you get on board.

 I was traveling on the buses in Ecuador from Baños to Montañita via Guayaquil to spend more time with someone I met along the way, separating from friends who were headed north in search of Colombia.

-After being on the road for almost six months, I decided to take the night bus to Guayaquil, hoping for sleep instead of another cramped, hot ride – not a lot of leg room going on in the buses of Ecuador, plus my iPod selection was long-since tired.
+After being on the road for almost six months, I decided to take the night bus to Guayaquil, hoping for sleep instead of another cramped, hot ride.
+There is not lot of leg room in the buses of Ecuador, and my iPod selection was long-since tired.
 The bus departed at 10:00 PM.